Mercury-Free is the Way To Be

 - Economic and Logistical

-Economic and logistical considerations are laid out on our website (Low Cost of Ownership, Lower Power Consumption).
+Economic and logistical considerations are laid out on our website.
 Health and environmental considerations are harder to quantify, because mercury exists in different forms (elemental mercury liquid, elemental mercury vapor, mercuric ions and organomercurials) with different toxic effects.